XLab-Tongji/Ansible_Operator/README.md

 5. Now you can use Flask web api to control ansible

-  demo: run a playbook to fetch a list of all k8s service objects

-  try: `$ curl -u lab:409 -i http://localhost:5000/tool/api/v1.0/get_svc`

 ---

-###### demo: run a playbook to fetch a list of all k8s service objects
+#### demo: run a playbook to fetch a list of all k8s service objects

 try: